-Put everything your keeping back in your drawers neatly with one side being underwear and one’s side being socks.
+Put everything you’re keeping back in your drawers neatly with one side being underwear and one side being socks.

-You can use a drawer divider to make it easier to find the socks or underwear and bras you want.
+You can use a drawer divider to make it easier to find the socks, underwear, and bras you want.
 Better storage will help your items last longer too.